Mary Grew: Personal life

 Mary Grew and her life partner, Margaret Jones Burleigh, were inseparable beginning in their mid-30s.
 Their circle of abolitionists included Cyrus M. Burleigh, Mary's co-editor at the Philadelphia Freeman.
 In 1855, when Cyrus was dying of tuberculosis, Margaret Jones married him.

 He died one month later; Margaret settled his affairs and she and Mary went on a tour of New England.
 Within six months they were signing their letters “Mary & Margaret.”
 They lived together the rest of their lives.

 When Margaret died in 1891, Mary received condolences like a widow.
 When Mary died in Philadelphia five years later on October 10, 1896, her eulogy described their connection as akin to husband and wife: “They had grown like two noble trees, side by side from youth to age, with roots so interlaced that when the one was uptorn the other could never take quite the same hold on life again.”
-They are buried side by side at Woodlands Cemetery in Philadelphia.

 Grew became a member of the Unitarian church where she was able to occasionally preach.
 She also preached at northern New England Free-will Baptists, Methodists and Congregational churches.
 She was one of the founders of the New Century Club, of Philadelphia.